VHS to DVD or VHS to a Digital? Which Is Best?

 The risk is that DVD players will no longer be manufactured, just like VHS and other players.

-Editing DVDs is possible but requires extra steps of converting the DVD to an editable format then recutting a new DVD.
+Editing DVDs is possible but requires extra steps of converting the DVD to an editable format and then recutting a new DVD.

 Several situations require conversion to both DVD and Digital formats.